-If you've had your property damaged in Florida, you could be thinking about filing a lawsuit against the person or organization you think is legally responsible for what happened.
-If so, it's important to understand Florida's statute of limitations for property damage claims, whether your potential case involves real property (damage to your house or your land) or personal property (including vehicle damage).
+If you've had your property damaged in Florida, you could be thinking about filing a lawsuit against the person you think is legally responsible for what happened.
+If so, it's important to understand Florida's statute of limitations for property damage claims, and a few related state laws.

-In case you're not familiar with the term, a "statute of limitations" is a state law that limits how much time can pass until you effectively lose your right to file a lawsuit over a legal dispute or harm suffered.
+In case you're not familiar with the term, a "statute of limitations" is a state law that limits how much time can pass until you effectively lose your right to file a lawsuit.
 Every state has passed these laws, and the time limits vary depending on the subject matter of the lawsuit.

-It's important to note that this four-year deadline applies any time you're asking a court to award you monetary compensation for damaged or destroyed property, whether that claim is part of a larger legal action or a standalone lawsuit.
-Of course, given that the same statute of limitations applies to all negligence-based lawsuits in Florida, chances are that any case involving both personal injury and property damage (a car accident case for example) will be subject to the same four-year filing deadline.
+It's important to note that the four-year deadline we've discussed here applies any time you're asking a court to award you monetary compensation for damaged or destroyed property, whether that claim is part of a larger legal action or a standalone lawsuit.

 Other exceptions may also apply to extend the Florida statute of limitations time limit, but they're too complex to cover in this article.
 (You can see them all listed at Florida Statutes section 95.051.)

 Most Florida property damage lawsuits are filed in the state's county courts, which have statewide jurisdiction over most civil cases involving involving disputes over $50,000 or less.
 There's a Florida county court in each of the state's 67 counties.
 Chances are, you'll file your lawsuit in the county court that serves the area where the person you're suing lives, or where your property damage occurred.